-The Coronavirus Job Retention Scheme (CJRS) was designed to support employers whose operations have been affected by the coronavirus (COVID-19) pandemic.
-The scheme was available from March 2020 and will end in October 2020.
+The Coronavirus Job Retention Scheme (CJRS) was launched in March 2020 and designed to support employers whose operations have been affected by the coronavirus (COVID-19) pandemic.
+The scheme was available from March 2020 and was due to end in October 2020.

 Over the past few months there have been a number of changes including the launch and postponement of the Job Support Scheme, the delay of the Job Retention Bonus and the extension of CJRS.
 The Scheme has been extended from 1 November 2020 to 30 April 2021.

 Under the extended Scheme all employers with a UK, Isle of Man or Channel Island bank account are eligible and importantly neither employer nor employee needs to have previously used CJRS.
 However, to be eligible employees must be on an employer’s PAYE payroll and RTI submission on or before 30th October 2020.

 Claims made under CJRS will cover 80% of employees’ wages up to a cap of £2,500 per calendar month for their “usual hours” not worked and employers will pay National Insurance (NIC) and Auto Enrolment pension contributions.
 Employers are still able to top up employees’ wages above 80% if they wish.